britive/terraform-provider-britive/docs/resources/resource_manager_profile.md

 * `extension_limit` - (Optional) The Britive profile expiry extension limit.
 For example: `2`

 * `allow_impersonation` - (Optional) Allow AI Identities to impersonate Users and Service Identities.
+* `exclusive_checkout` - (Optional) Enable or disable exclusive checkout for the resource manager profile.
+When enabled, only one checkout is allowed at a time.
+Default: `false`.
 * `associations` - (Optional) List of resource label associations.
 Each association block supports:
   * `label_key` - (Required) Resource label name for association.
   * `values` - (Required) List of values for the associated resource label.
 Must contain at least one value.